blackboard/anthologydevdocs/docs/student/best-practices/ManageEnrollmentAreasOfStudy.md

 - SchoolStartDateId - if the system setting to require start dates is set to true, then a value must be provided for this property.
 To determine the value of this setting, execute this odata query:  ds/odata/CampusNexusStudentSettings?$filter=SettingName eq 'versionStartDateRequired'&$select=SettingValue.
 If the value of 1 is returned, then a value for SchoolStartDateId must be provided.
 The value can be determined using this odata query:  ds/odata/SchoolStartDates?$select=Id&$filter=ProgramVersionId eq ######## and StartDate eq 99/99/9999 where ####### is the ProgramVersionId value and 99/99/9999 is the StartDate value from the StudentEnrollmentPeriod record you are updating areas of study for.

 - FilterTypes - In order for the API execution logic to work as desired, this property must be populated with the Id value of each row in the AreaOfStudyType entity.
-The property is defined as List<int>.
+The property is defined as List of type int.
 To see the Id values for the AreaOfStudyType entity,execute ds/odata/AreaOfStudyTypes?$select=Id

 - CatalogYearId - populate this with the CatalogYearId value from the StudentEnrollmentPeriod record you are updating areas of study for